The Christmas Ball - Emily Owen

 ‘Now all we have to do is get him to the cellar without anyone noticing.’

 ‘Um, Colonel?’
 Pirouette pointed to the staircase.
 They had a witness.
 She was unsure whether the fact that it was Master Douglas made the situation better or worse.
 He had his arms folded across his chest and looked serious.

 ‘I’ll let you use the private lift to take the Krampus android back to the cellar, but in return I want a full explanation of what has happened,’ he said.

 ‘Did Maestro tell you, Master Douglas?’ asked Pirouette.

 ‘Not knowingly.
-I thought he was gone for a long time finding his key, and I noticed that parts of his clothing looked wet when he returned…from where he’d been in contact with the snow, I assume?’
+I thought he was gone a long time finding his key, and I noticed that parts of his clothing looked wet when he returned…from where he’d been in contact with the snow, I assume?’

 Pirouette hung her head.
 ‘Yes, master.
 But, he saved us.
 He honestly did.’

 ‘I don’t doubt that he did, Pirouette.
 It looks like you’ve all been very helpful.
 Now let’s get this brute into the lift.
 There’s still one or two more dances and I’d rather not miss them.
 Nor do I want any of you to miss them.
 You can all enter the ballroom for bestowing this favour on us.’
-He smiled and his green eyes brightened.
+He smiled and his green eyes twinkled.
 ‘On the condition that Pirouette dances for us all.’

 ‘I was just about to change into my nightshirt, you timed your visit well.’